croadfeldt/wpilib_pixy_spi_c-plus-plus/README.md

 Will fill more of this in later, but for now.

-This is a complete eclipse project of wpilib java for the FRC 2017 season.
+This is a complete eclipse project of wpilib C++ for the FRC 2017 season.
 This includes a subsystem that reads data from a Pixy camera over SPI.

-Look over Vision.java in the subsystems directory for an example of how to loop through the pixy data.
+Look over Vision.cpp and Vision.h in the subsystems directory for an example of how to loop through the pixy data.

 Debugging to the SmartDashboard and to the console / FRC_userprogram_log is included, but turned off by default.
-Turning on debugging by changing the debug value in PixySPI.java.
+Turning on debugging with built setDebugLvl method of the PixySPI pbject .
 The code will drop data if you turn on logging / console debugging.
 It appears less data is lost using just SmartDashboard debugging.
 Debugging is off by default.

 Values available.
 Signature, center X, center Y, Width, Height for each object.